-Benefits of the new system were realized almost immediately.
+Benefits of the new system were realised almost immediately.
 The new control panel and PLC streamlined operations.
 The need for manual intervention to help manage the pumps was completely eliminated.
-With the MCP built into the front of the cabinet, operators can easily visualize how things are running at any moment in time.
-At-a-glance, they can see outgoing system pressure and flow, which tank(s) are actively receiving from the pipeline, which tank(s) are issuing to an aircraft, and the number of pumps currently running.
-In the past, this visualization was only available at computer work stations in the control room.
-Operators can also individually route control of each device to the automated system or control them manually from the panel with the flip of a switch, providing an operations backup control and monitoring workstation.
+With the MCP built into the front of the cabinet, operators can easily visualise how things are running at any moment in time.
+At a glance, they can see outgoing system pressure and flow, which tank(s) are actively receiving from the pipeline, which tank(s) are issuing to an aircraft, and the number of pumps currently running.
+In the past, this visualisation was only available at computer work stations in the control room.
+Operators can also individually route control of each device to the automated system or easily control them manually from the panel, providing an operations backup control and monitoring workstation.
 MCP also serves as an automation system back up if the primary control station software or the PLC were to stop working.